In this episode, Alexander McCaig and Jason Rigby compare gold, Bitcoin, and TARTLE. We’re looking at the evolution of money happening as we speak.

 Crypto off the Chain

-It has been a bumpy path over the last few years but cryptocurrency is finally starting to hit the mainstream.
+It has been a bumpy path over the last few years but financially, cryptocurrency is finally starting to hit the mainstream.
 Crypto began as a bunch of nerdy looking people spending their time and energy “mining” something called “bitcoin”.
 People laughed at it.
 Now, it is able to be traded for tokenized stock fractions on major stock exchanges.
 This is a massive development and has implications far beyond the size of your digital wallet.

 Before we get too much into crypto itself, let’s take a moment to understand the tokenized stock concept.
 When the stock market got started way back in the late 17th century there was the idea that nearly anyone would be able to participate in the ownership of a company.
 Over time, some of the biggest companies grew so valuable that they were priced well beyond the capability of most people to ever own more than a couple shares, if any at all.
 Tokenized stock ownership allows a person to buy a fraction of a stock (much how one can buy a portion of bitcoin), returning the stock market to its original, decentralized intent.